bkestelman/simple-ann/README.md

 ...    correct += 1
 >>> correct
 52 # after training on only 100 images, ann performs at roughly 52% accuracy
+# training on more images produces better results, but takes significantly longer
 ```

+## Code Organization

+All the ANN stuff is in ann.py

+Reading images and labels from MNIST data is in mnist.py

+Short initialization code is run in setup_mnist.py